Stone-Codes/code-challenge-poll/Readme.md

 - Depending on the needs could also return the question together with the answers instead of two separate requests
 - Content moderation (if needed, depending also on the environment the app is used)
   - Could use some lightweight AI model for flagging the answers, and then pull a human into the loop for example
+- Error handling for the frontend for example with sentry is missing right now

 ### Testing Strategy
 **Tests not implemented due to time constraints**